etendue/gcp_test_ai2thor/README.md

 ```

 More details please refer to AI2THOR project [https://github.com/allenai/ai2thor]
 In case for multiple GPUs, please run multiple X-Server for each GPU card.
-I wrote a blog to describe necessary steps.
-The link will be added later TODO.
+I wrote a blog [https://medium.com/@etendue2013/how-to-run-ai2-thor-simulation-fast-with-google-cloud-platform-gcp-c9fcde213a4a] to describe necessary steps.

 # Test examples
 ## run multiple instance e.g. 4 in separate processes